 What is the Charter Schools Program?

-The federal Charter Schools Program (CSP) provides financial assistance for the planning, program design, and initial implementation of charter schools and the replication of high-quality charter schools.
-Federal funds are also available through this program to disseminate best practices, help charter schools finance suitable facilities, and invest in national activities and initiatives that support charter schools.
+The federal Charter Schools Program (CSP) provides financial assistance for the planning, program design, and initial implementation of charter schools and the replication of high quality charter schools.
+Federal funds are also available to share information about promising practices, help charter schools finance facilities, and invest in national initiatives that support charter schools.

-The purpose of the program under the Every Student Succeeds Act (ESSA) is to improve the United States education system and education opportunities for all people in the United States by supporting innovation in public education in public school settings that prepare students to compete and contribute to the global economy and a stronger nation.
-The program is further charged with expanding opportunities for children with disabilities, English learners, and students from low income backgrounds to attend charter schools and meet the challenging state academic standards.
+As a part of the Every Student Succeeds Act (ESSA), CSP is designed to improve the public education system through innovative ideas and practices that enable all students to thrive in a global economy.
+The program is charged with expanding opportunities for children with disabilities, English learners, and other traditionally underserved students to attend charter schools and meet challenging state academic standards.

 Why it Matters

 Public charter schools continue to grow and deliver outstanding educational options to students nationwide, especially low-income students.
 The Center for Research on Education Outcomes (CREDO) at Stanford University found that charter schools located in our nation’s largest urban districts are showing significant performance improvements for the most disadvantaged students.

 Currently, two million U.S. parents would like to send their child to a charter school but can’t because of either a lack of school options or too few seats available at open schools.
 Starting a new high-quality school takes considerable time, planning, and resources, and CSP funds are critical to this process.